Backing up & restoring iOS devices with iCloud

-Step 1: Navigate to backup — Tap the main Settings menu located on your device’s homescreen to access the main settings panel.
+Step 1: Navigate to the iCloud storage settings — Tap the main Settings menu located on your device’s homescreen to access the main settings panel once again.
 Afterward, tap the iCloud option found midway down the menu, followed by the Storage & Backup option located at the button the resulting menu.
-Choose the Manage Storage option located near the top of the page.